remotemobprogramming/remotemobprogramming.github.io/typist.md

 ### Be polite.
 It's not what you say, but how you say it.
-So say "please", and "can you".
+So say "Can you go to line 45, please?".

+### Be intentional.
+Communicate the intent.